blinksh/blink/docs/basics/ssh-keys.md

 ![img](ssh-keys/using-ssh-key-image3.png)

 In the above example we see that there is a default key named `id_rsa`.
-The default key is always named `id_rsa` and this will be the key used first to authenticate.
+The default keys are always named `id_xxxx` like `id_ecdsa` or `id_ed25519`, and these will be the keys used first to authenticate.
 You can have multiple SSH keys to connect to multiple SSH servers.
 To create a key, click the `+` icon at the top and you will be presented with the New Key dialog as shown below:

 ![img](ssh-keys/using-ssh-key-image4.png)